-Roofing including roof space

-Repair category 1

-Notes One or two cracked/chipped tiles were noted however no significant defects were noted at the time of inspection.
+Roofing including roof space Repair category 1 Notes Roof coverings have been replaced in recent years.
+Any guarantees in this respect should be obtained.
+No significant defects were noted at the time of inspection.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-There was evidence of condensation within the roof void and improved ventilation is recommended.

-Rainwater fittings

-Repair category 1

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.